 In most cases, locating a hairline short is nearly impossible until it’s too late.

 What’s worse than finding a strand of hair in your pasta when you’re out on a dinner date?
 Finding it after it has ended up in your mouth.
 There are two ways to avoid awkward scenarios like this.
 For one, you can keep a close eye on your food and make sure it is hair free before it enters your mouth.
 The second is to ensure that there is no chance of a hair ending up in your food; in this case, you might need to go to a new restaurant.
-In PCB design, dropping a couple strands of hair won’t cause much damage, but having a single hairline short circuit on a PCB can be rage inducing in QC.
-The time taken to identify a single hairline short circuit and the cost of fixing it can sometimes cost more than the assembled PCB.
+In PCB design, dropping a couple strands of hair won’t cause much damage, but having a single hairline short on a PCB can be rage inducing in QC.
+The time taken to identify a single hairline short and the cost of fixing it can sometimes cost more than the assembled PCB.
 Much like dining at restaurants that leave a hair in your food, it’s best to avoid adding hairline short circuits to your design.
 That being said, we’re all capable of making mistakes.
 You might not be able to completely avoid them, but you can employ these best practices to minimize their likelihood.

 What Is a Hairline Short Circuit and How Do They Happen?

-A short circuit occurs from an unintended connection between two unrelated signals.
+A PCB short circuit occurs from an unintended connection between two unrelated signals.
 For example, when the positive voltage connection is connected to the ground signal, it is considered a short circuit.
 Short circuits are visible to the naked eye if the signals are connected by thick copper.
 This can happen if your PCBs are being produced manually rather than machine manufactured.

 Hairline short circuits are a concern when PCBs are machine manufactured.
 This is because copper, that is as thin as a strand of hair, can end up connecting two different signals.
-This sort of short circuit can go undetected by the naked eye until the assembled PCBs are put through a series of QC tests.
-Unfortunately, if a short circuit is detected this late in the production cycle then it is guaranteed to cause unnecessary losses in time and raw material costs.
+This sort of circuit board short circuit can go undetected by the naked eye until the assembled PCBs are put through a series of QC tests.
+Unfortunately, if a PCB short circuit is detected this late in the production cycle then it is guaranteed to cause unnecessary losses in time and component raw material costs.

 To understand how short circuits happens, you need to understand the general process of PCB manufacturing.
 PCBs are typically made of copper laminated on a non-conductive substrate.
-A common method to transfer the circuitry onto the PCB is through photo engraving, where a silk screen laminate containing the image of the circuit is placed on top of PCB made with photoresist coating.
+A method to transfer the circuitry onto the PCB is through photo engraving, where a silk screen laminate containing the image of the circuit is placed on top of PCB made with photoresist coating.

 The PCB is then exposed to ultraviolet (UV) light source and any areas that are not covered by the silkscreen will be etched away by an ammonia based solution.
 These processes are mostly automated, and an imperfection in the procedure could leave a thin line of copper connecting pads or tracks of different signals.
 Without thorough post-manufacturing testing, this can cause unnecessary problems later in the production stage.